-PHILOSOPHY AND APPROACH TO RESPONSIBLE TOURISM

-Nikoi Island is quite unique in many respects.
+PHILOSOPHY AND APPROACH TO RESPONSIBLE TOURISM Nikoi Island is quite unique in many respects.
 The concept has challenged, at all levels, the preconceived norms of what guests and stakeholders expect from a hotel or resort.
-From an environmentally friendly design that avoids the use of air-conditioning, to the use of fixed menus in the restaurant, to the establishment of two foundations, to the minimal use of energy and the recycling of water and waste; Nikoi has pushed the boundaries beyond which no other hotel in the region has gone.
+From an environmentally friendly design that avoids the use of air-conditioning, to the use of fixed menus in the restaurant. to the establishment of three foundations, to the minimal use of energy and the recycling of water and waste; Nikoi has pushed the boundaries beyond which no other hotel in the region has gone.
 In the process, the owners have shown that responsible tourism can not only be profitable for all stakeholders but also beneficial to the environment and without guests feeling that their comfort has been compromised.

-THE LONG RUN

-From the outset, the owners had a strong desire to build and operate Nikoi in a sustainable and responsible manner.
-Nikoi is a proud and very active member of The Long.
-Run and has adopted their objective of striving to achieve an optimal balance of Conservation, Community, Culture and Commerce (the "4Cs") and actively promoted the concept to other resorts in Asia encouraging them to join the organisation.
+THE LONG RUN From the outset, the owners had a strong desire to build and operate Nikoi in a sustainable and responsible manner.
+Nikoi is a proud and very active member of The Long Run and has adopted their objective of striving to achieve an optimal balance of Conservation, Community, Culture and Commerce (the "4Cs").
+The team at Nikoi also actively promote the concept to other resorts in Asia encouraging them to join the organisation.
 In May 2022, The Long Run awarded Nikoi Island with Global Ecosphere Retreats® (GER®) membership, the highest level of certification by The Long Run which is said to represent "a centre of excellence in sustainable business practices".

-CONSERVATION

-Nikoi's commitment to conservation is to ensure that not only is the environment protected but where it has been damaged efforts are made to restore it.
-An important task in protecting the environment is to educate both Nikoi's guests and the local population.
-There are guided nature walks, documentary nights and sustainability tours available for the guests who are interested.
-Conservation is also a component of the curriculum that is taught in the learning centres run by the Island Foundation.
+CONSERVATION Nikoi is committed to conservation, not only by protecting the environment but also by restoring areas that have been damaged.
+Educating both guests and the local community plays a key role in these efforts.
+Guests can take part in guided nature walks, documentary nights, and sustainability tours.
+Conservation is also integrated into the curriculum at the learning centres run by The Island Foundation.

 BEACH CLEANS

-Staff clean our beaches daily for plastic and debris that washes ashore and for many years an annual beach clean up has been organised with the local communities.
-In 2019, staff began coastal clean ups in collaboration with Seven Clean Seas ("SCS") and over 350 tonnes of plastic has been collected as of December 2022.
-When borders were closed for 2 years during the pandemic, furloughed staff from Nikoi and Cempedak who have participated in the program were able to supplement their incomes.
-So successful was this program that it led to a permanent program being developed in conjunction with SCS.
+Staff clean the beaches daily for plastic and debris that washes ashore and for many years an annual beach clean up has been organised with the local communities.
+In 2019, staff began coastal clean ups in collaboration with Seven Clean Seas ("SCS") and, through this partnership, over 350 tonnes of plastic was collected from Bintan's shores.
+When borders were closed for 2 years during the pandemic, furloughed staff from Nikoi and Cempedak who participated in the program were able to supplement their incomes.
+This initiative was so successful that it led to a permanent program being developed in Bintan by SCS.
 A materials sorting facility has been established in the village of Kawal and full time staff now run the program.
 Data collected from audits carried out on every clean up has helped identify interventions that will help reduce plastic waste from local villagers entering the environment.
+Whilst Nikoi has minimal plastic in its operations, any plastic waste that is generated is offsetted through the purchase of plastic credits from SCS.

 BIODIVERSITY SURVEYS